DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 ### Plenary

-Rachel often uses the ‘Evaluate Act Reflect (EAR)’ method so the pupils have a framework for their thinking.
-Rachel stops the lesson for the ‘EAR’ part of the
+Rachel often uses the 'Evaluate Act Reflect (EAR)' method so the pupils have a framework for their thinking.
+Rachel stops the lesson for the 'EAR' part of the
 lesson:

 - evaluate.
 How successful has your strategy been?
 What could you change to improve